derpAmazing/cse15l-lab-reports/labreport1.md

 ```[user@sahara ~]$ ```

 This shows us that typing `cd` without any arguments returns us to the home directory.
-We can confirm this by using `pwd` - print working directory, which would tell us that after the `cd` command is executed, we are always returned to the /home directory:
+We can confirm this by using `pwd` - print working directory, which would tell us that after the `cd` command is executed our current working directory always becomes `/home`.

 ```
 [user@sahara ~/lecture1/messages]$ cd